carsol/carsol.github.io/_drafts/2016-1-18-node-inspector-debug-mulitple-node-processes.md

 `out`, `o` - Step out <br>
 `pause` - Pause running code (like pause button in Developer Tools) <br>

-You can find all of the terminal commands at [How to use node debugger - key commands](https://nodejs.org/api/debugger.html)
+You can find all of the terminal commands at The [Node.js Documentation for Debugger](https://nodejs.org/api/debugger.html)

 After happy debugging!